Firmsconsulting

 If you have any trouble, Dianne understands the marketing side best”

-“If we’re going to make this client pitch work tomorrow, we need Angelica involved.
-No one can pull it off like her and certainly not in the time involved”
+“If we’re going to make this client pitch tomorrow, we need Angelica involved.
+No one can pull it off like her and certainly not in the time we have”

 For these catch-phrases to mean something they cannot be once-off references.
-If Paul is generally the person people go to when it comes to finances problems, if Paul positions himself as a finance specialist, if he is recognised as the finance specialist, then that is what Paul is known for.
-Paul does not need to ask himself, “How do I choose a career?”
-Whether he likes it or not, Paul’s actions have resulted in his career choosing him.
+If Paul is generally the person people go to when it comes to finance problems, if Paul positions himself as a finance specialist, if he is recognised as the finance specialist, then that is what Paul is known for.
+Whether he likes it or not, Paul’s actions have resulted in his brand choosing him.

 Meet Diane in Sales

-Diane may think this is all part of landing the job, and feels her colleagues understand this.
-They may very well introduce her as a sales star when she is within earshot, but it’s what’s said in the corridor that counts.
-And in the corridors she’s known as the one who flirts to land a sale.
+Diane may think this is all part of making sales, and feels her colleagues understand this.
+They may very well introduce her as a sales star when she is within earshot, but it’s what’s said when she is not around what counts.
+And when she is not around she’s known as the one who flirts to land a sale.
 This is an example of an unflattering image.
-Again, Diane may be asking herself, “How do I choose a career?”
-However, her behaviour and choices are choosing a path for her.
-She may have limited choice where it takes her.
-Especially if she does not know it is happening.
+Again, Diane may be asking herself, “How do I choose my brand?”
+However, her behaviour and choices resulted in a brand image she may not like.

 Meet Preston In Health Care

-Preston has been doing the same job of loading data at a hospital.
+Preston has been doing the same job of loading data at a hospital for years.
 Yet there should be no doubt, he is a stellar performer.
 As a business analyst he was far more interested in the operations side, but due to staff cuts and data problems he was asked to fix this problem.
-He did a great job; probably too good a job.
+He did a great job, probably too good a job.
 His superiors kept him in this role and even the CEO, John Hennessey, mentioned his work in the quarterly report to employees.
 Unfortunately for Preston he is nothing more than a data jockey.
-It makes him unhappy and despite his efforts to break out of this role, he is stuck with the label and career path it is likely to bring.
+It makes him unhappy and despite his efforts to break out of this role, he feels stuck.
 This is an example of an unintentional image.
 Its flattering, but not where Preston wants to be.
 Preston never wanted to be known as a data jockey but circumstances have led to this.
-Despite Preston’s dreams of moving into another role, he has been boxed into that of a data jockey.
-It seems his career has chosen him and he does not even know it.
+Despite Preston’s dreams of moving into another role, he has been boxed into being known as a data jockey.

 Is your career choosing you?